Kintyre/ksconf/README.md

       --dry-run, -D         Enable dry-run mode.
 Instead of writing the minimized value to TARGET, show a 'diff' of what would be removed.
+      --output OUTPUT       When this option is used, the new minimized file will be saved to this file instead of updating TARGET.
+This can be use to preview changes or helpful in other workflows.
       --explode-default, -E
                             Along with minimizing the same stanza across multiple config files, also take into consideration the [default] or global stanza values.
-This can often be use to trim out cruft in savedsearches.conf by pointing to etc/system/default/savedsearches.conf, for
+This can often be used to trim out cruft in savedsearches.conf by pointing to etc/system/default/savedsearches.conf, for
                             example.
-      --output OUTPUT       When this option is used, the new minimized file will be saved to this file instead of updating TARGET.
-This can be use to preview changes or helpful in other workflows.
       -k PRESERVE_KEY, --preserve-key PRESERVE_KEY
                             Specify a key that should be allowed to be a duplication but should be preserved within the